32. The Boxer

 Today’s podcast- Karina Longworth, You Must Remember This: Hollywood Babylon, D.W Griffith and the Gish Sisters.

-Her hair was cut in a blond bob, she was wearing a dark blue tee shirt stretched over a stomach that looked pregnant, denim shorts, and she was carrying a hand bag across her shoulder.
+Her hair was cut in a blonde bob and she was wearing a dark blue tee shirt stretched over a stomach that looked pregnant, denim shorts, and carrying a hand bag across her shoulder.

 I could see she had car keys hanging from her hand and, without stopping, she looked over at me: a glance, really.

-Just beyond the left edge of this drawing was parked a red SUV, which obscured the driveway in which must have been parked the woman’s car, because a few moments later I saw the back end of a car appear in front of the SUV, and then drive off down the road.
+Just beyond the left edge of this drawing, a red SUV was parked in the street, which obscured the driveway in which must have been parked the woman’s car, because a few moments later I saw the back end of a car appear in front of the SUV, and then drive off down the road.

 I went back to my drawing until about 15 minutes later when the woman drove back, this time in front of the house.